 Being Christian is about more than being a good person.
-It’s even about more than loving Christ.
-A Christian journey is a never-ending adventure.
+It’s even about more than loving Jesus Christ.
+The journey to a better Christian life is a never-ending adventure.

 Becoming a better Christian involves becoming the person Jesus has called you to be.
 Jesus loves you as you are, but don’t you owe Him your best self?

 When you love Christ, you want to become a new creation, which is the best version of yourself.
 So let’s take a look at some simple ways you can become a better Christian in everyday life.

 - Loving One Another

 - Steps to becoming a better Christian:

 - How to Become a Better Christian?